Wallachian Rocks are home to Dramatic Climbing

-In the northeast of the Czech Republic lies Wallachia, a small but fiercely proud region known for its low mountains, placid sheep, traditional wooden architecture, folk dancing, and homemade slivovice (plum brandy).
+In the northeast of the Czech Republic lies Wallachia, a small but fiercely proud region known for its low mountains, placid sheep, traditional wooden architecture, folk dancing, and homemade slivovitz (plum brandy).

-Around the village of Lide?ko, near the Czech-Slovak border between Vsetín and Púchov, several incongruous masses of rock rise like sentinels from the wooded hills. ?ertovy Skály is right along the road, and convenient for local climbers, but Pulcinske Skaly is more isolated and mysterious.
+Near the Czech-Slovak border between Vsetín and Púchov, several incongruous masses of rock rise like sentinels from the wooded hills.
+Skály is right along the road, and convenient for local climbers, but Pulcinske Skaly is more isolated and mysterious.
 Both are an easy way to get a dose of nature and small-town Czech (or Wallachian) life, way off the tourist track.

 Certovy Skály (pronounced chertovy skaly) means “Devil’s rocks.”
 Various legends surround the rocks, including tales of a brave Wallachian miller who wagered with the devil that he couldn’t change the course of the stream by the cock’s first crow.